• Skip to primary navigation

 This homemade sloppy Joes recipe recreates much of what I love about Manwich, while taking these classic sandwiches to the next level!
 The sauce bursts with a deeper, richer, flavor that I absolutely love!
 Most importantly, you probably have all of the ingredients for it already in your kitchen!

 Plus, let's be honest, we all feel a bit lazy dumping Manwich from a can and calling it dinner.
-If you make my homemade Manwich recipe, it not only is it a great recipe, but you get the satisfaction of making classic sloppy Joes from scratch!
+If you make my homemade Manwich recipe, not only is it a great recipe, but you get the satisfaction of making classic sloppy Joes from scratch!

 Ingredients and Substitutions